 What is a Privacy Notice?

-Phillips want to ensure that individual understand what information we have about them, how we will use it and for what purpose.
+Phillips want to ensure that individuals understand what information we have about them, how we will use it and for what purpose.
 We are also required by data protection legislation to explain certain matter to you.
 This Privacy Notice is intended to set these matters out in one place and in a way that you can understand.

 As a “data controller”, we are responsible for deciding how we hold and use certain personal information about you and we are required under data protection legislation to notify you of the information contained in this Privacy Notice.